ethansun168/cse583-project/OMPar/README.md

-## Training th Model
+## Training the Model

 #### 1. Prepare the dataset

-* Your dataset should include the following files:
+You can download the re-organized version (with loop ID) of the Open-OMP-Plus dataset used in our experiments from [here](https://drive.google.com/drive/folders/1p0-KupXmykfh_3bNbQnrHAUmsKGfD54T?usp=drive_link).
+Alternatively, you can prepare your own dataset following the same format.
+Each sample directory should contain the following files:

 ###### (1) W/O loop ID